Friday, November 8, 2024

 One of the problems with the Orion Nebula is it is easiest to see and photograph when the weather is cold.
 I put out the Seestar last night and my fingers got really cold as I was fiddling with it, the phone app, and the flashlight I was using.
 The Orion image is a 45-minute stack (270 images), which actually took 101 minutes real time.
 The discrepancy must be due to a lag time between images and a high proportion of images that the software discards for whatever reason.
 I took five different stacks between 8 and 45 minutes, and the automatically-produced images all looked comparable except for some rotation.
 The 45-minute one is the only one I restacked.

 Someone posted a Seestar image in our local Facebook group of Orion.
 That one had low contrast and very little color.
-I take the restacked JPG and run it through Photoshop.
-The Seestar has its limitations, but in my opinion taking these few extra steps produces an image that is 100 times better than the automatic image.
+I took the restacked JPG and ran it through Photoshop, enhancing color and contrast.
+The Seestar has its limitations, but taking these few extra steps produces an image that is 100 times better than the automatic image.

 No comments: